 So, let’s talk about our options.
 Well, in the state of MO, a homeowner can remove their own asbestos.
 There are rules around it, of course, and rules about disposing of it, but the homeowner can abate it themselves.
-After reading through multiple state’s guidelines and removal processes, we (or mainly me – Luke isn’t quite as conservative about this particular issue) decided that we would have it professionally abated.
-Removing it ourselves and potentially missing something, scares me half to death.
+After reading through multiple state’s guidelines and removal processes, we (or mainly me – Luke isn’t quite as conservative about this particular issue) decided that we would have the asbestos disposal done professionally.

 What does this mean exactly?
 Well, this means that the drywall ceiling itself would have to be removed in the kitchen and dining room.
 This would incur an extra cost because we would have to have all new drywall.

 In 2020, we had part of our basement ceiling removed because it contained asbestos as well.
 The asbestos remediation was just over $11.25 a square foot.